What economic impact of raising the key rate?

 “This monetary reversal is in line with our initial scenario expressed in June 202 (see Key Rate June 2022).
 This decision attests to a change in BAM’s perception of the “transitory” nature of inflation in Morocco.
 From now on, the institution has as a priority the attenuation of the inflationary pressure which seems more and more durable”, estimates AGR.

 By adopting such a reversal of its monetary policy, continues the same source, Bank Al-Maghrib is opting for a tightening that is both strong and rapid.
-The objective is to deal with inflationary risks that could weigh on long-term growth prospects.
+The objective is to deal with inflationary risks that might weigh on long-term growth prospects.

 Expected impact on domestic demand